Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 -----

 - A batch edit is provided to sort images before other files (pdf, xml...) that are associated to an item (Items > check box items > edit button).
 - The plugin works fine for a standard usage, but the images server may be improved for requests made outside of the Universal Viewer when OpenLayersZoom is used.
 Without it, a configurable limit should be set (10 MB by default).
 - If an item has no file, the viewer is not able to display it, so a check is automatically done.
 - Media: Currently, no image should be available in the same item.
 - Audio/Video: the format should be supported by the browser of the user.
 In fact, only open, free and/or common codecs are really supported: "mp3" and "ogg" for audio and "webm" and "ogv" for video.
 They can be modified in the file "routes.ini".
+- The Universal Viewer cannot display empty collections, so an empty view may appear when multiple records are displayed.

 *Warning*

 PHP should be installed with the extension "exif" in order to get the size of images.
 This is the case for all major distributions and providers.

-If technical metadata are missing for some images, in particular when the extension "exif" is not installed or when images are not fully compliant with the standards, they should be rebuilt.
-A notice is added in the error log.
-A form in the batch edit can be used to process them automatically: check the items in the "admin/items/browse" view, then click the button "Edit", then the checkbox "Rebuild metadata when missing".
-The viewer will work without these metadata, but the display will be slower.

 TODO / Bugs